gojosatorou999/sentinel-ai/README.md

 │            PHASE 6: COMMUNITY VOLUNTEERING & RESILIENCE BUILDING            │
 │                                                                             │
 │  ┌─────────────────────────────────────────────────────────────────┐       │
-│  │  🌿 Shonha's Community Hub                                      │       │
+│  │  🌿 Rishanth's Community Hub                                      │       │
 │  │                                                                   │       │
 │  │  Anyone can be a volunteer and help people:                       │       │
 │  │  • Vacate & evacuate during disasters                             │       │